Interactive mode (default)saber

 Usage:

-saber db test NAME
+saber db set-default my-databasesaber db test NAME

 Section titled “saber db test NAME”Test a database connection.